Scheduled MonumentsEnglandLater prehistoric cliff castle, two prehistoric round barrows, medieval field system, and associated remains on Dodman Point

 What is Later prehistoric cliff castle, two prehistoric round barrows, medieval field system, and associated remains on Dodman Point?

-Dodman Point is a complex ancient monument comprising a Late Iron Age cliff castle with associated Later prehistoric round barrows and medieval field systems.
+Dodman Point is a Late Iron Age cliff castle occupying a dramatic headland in Cornwall, defended by multiple massive banks and ditches that cut across the narrowest point of the promontory to create a strongly fortified coastal settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020865.

 Who is responsible for protecting Later prehistoric cliff castle, two prehistoric round barrows, medieval field system, and associated remains on Dodman Point?